 Infrastructure

 The IKSMHA Centre came into existence on 6th July, 2022 at the A18 building, North campus, Indian Institute of Technology Mandi, India.
-The members of the Centre come from different fields which include computer engineering, electrical engineering, mechanical engineering, civil engineering, and humanities and social sciences.
+The members of the Centre come from different fields which include computer engineering, electrical engineering, electronics engineering, mechanical engineering, civil engineering, yoga, Linguistics, agriculture and humanities and social sciences.
 The Centre contains a high-speed network of several computing machines for experimentation and modeling.
 Mentioned below is some of the laboratory infrastructure at the IKSMHA Centre.

 32-channel EEG/ERP system (Geodesic EEG System 405)